johnaagelv/EndlessWorlds/save.md

 - key - indicates that the health state is to be affected
 - name - name of the effect
 - ticks - how much time the effect is in effect.
 This is decreased for every tick.
 When reaching 0 (zero) the effect is ended
-- change - a value that is applied every tick to the health value while it is in effect The poison effect above will be active for 100 ticks and lower the health state by 1 every tick.
+- value - a value that is applied every tick to the health value while it is in effect

+The poison effect above will be active for 100 ticks and lower the health state by 1 every tick.

+For a single time effect, like eating food to raise the energy state, a tick of 1 would be used!

+Other effect ideas could be to have the max change, to allow for boosting a state.